turflads/crazy_bids/DEPLOYMENT.md

 # Railway Deployment Guide

+**✅ Development Status**: PostgreSQL database successfully configured and running in Replit development environment with Helium database.
+All database tables created and tested.
+Application ready for Railway deployment.

 This guide explains how to deploy your Cricket Auction app to Railway with PostgreSQL database for multi-device synchronization.

 ## Prerequisites